collingeorge/rTKA-Multimodal-Anesthesia-Protocol/03_Anesthesia_Protocols/Protocol_1_ACB_IPACK_OFIA.md

 - Your knee should be very comfortable (little to no pain) for the first 12–18 hours
 - You'll receive regular non-opioid pain medications (pills and IV)
 - If you need additional pain relief, we have other options available
+- **Most patients experience excellent pain control with minimal or no opioid use; however, some patients may still require opioid medications after surgery to maintain comfort.
+This is normal and does not represent treatment failure.**
 - Most patients can sit up and walk with assistance on the same day as surgery

 **Benefits:**